De Lima to CHR: Take ‘united stand’ vs PH’s ‘crisis of democracy’

 When she was the CHR chair, De Lima conducted the inquiry on the so-called Davao Death Squad (DDS) linked to the spate of killings in Davao City, a “chilling policy” that she said has now spread throughout the country.

-A neophyte senator, she also initiated a Senate probe on alleged extrajudicial killings in the country where some witnesses had linked President Rodrigo Duterte in the death squad when he was still mayor of Davao City.
+A neophyte senator, she also initiated a Senate probe on alleged extrajudicial killings in the country where some witnesses linked President Rodrigo Duterte to the death squad when he was still mayor of Davao City.

 De Lima also noted it was through the efforts of the CHR that a “secret cell” was recently discovered at a Manila police station where a dozen of drug suspects had been detained without charges.